Rotorua: Geothermal attractions

+Mountain biking

 Another of Rotorua's attractions is mountain biking.
-Whakarewarewa Forest was listed as one of the Top 8 locations globally by Red Bull Magazine in 2012.
-The forest includes over 100 km of mountain bike trails and in August 2006 was a host of the UCI Mountain Bike and Trials World Championships.
-In 2015 Rotorua hosted the Southern Hemisphere leg of the Crankworx mountain bike event.
+Rotorua was listed as one of the Top 6 mountain biking destinations globally by the International Mountain Biking Association in 2015, when they awarded Rotorua the gold level ride centre status.
+The Whakarewarewa forest includes over 150 km of mountain bike trails and in August 2006 was a host of the UCI Mountain Bike and Trials World Championships.
+Each year, from 2015–present, Rotorua has hosted a round of the Crankworx World Tour.

+Other attractions

 The Rotorua Pistol club is among the largest in the Southern Hemisphere and hosted the 2013 Australasian IPSC Handgun Championship.

-The Kaituna River, 15 minutes drive north east of the CBD provides class 5 whitewater kayaking and rafting through a spectacular tree lined gorge.
+The Kaituna River, 15 minutes drive northeast of the CBD, provides class 5 whitewater kayaking and rafting through a spectacular tree lined gorge.

-The region is home to 16 lakes.
-These are popular for recreation such as boating and fishing.
-Several of the lakes are stocked for sports fishing with trout from the Fish and Game New Zealand hatchery at Ngongotahā.

 Another visitor attraction in the Ngongotahā area is the Wingspan National Bird of Prey Centre.
-It is a captive breeding facility and visitor centre located in the Ngongotahā Valley..
+It is a captive breeding facility and visitor centre located in the Ngongotahā Valley.
 Wingspan undertakes conservation, education and research activities related to birds of prey found in New Zealand, and provides demonstrations of falconry.

+Rotorua is known for its Māori cultural tourism.

 Transport

 Road

-Rotorua is served by state highways 5, 30, and 30A, and the Thermal Explorer Highway touring route, with state highways 33 and 36 terminating on the outskirts of the town.
+Rotorua is served by state highways 5, 30, and 30A, and the Thermal Explorer Highway touring route, with state highways 33 and 36 terminating on the outskirts of the city.

-State Highway 5, running concurrently with the Thermal Explorer Highway, is the main north–south route through Rotorua, bypassing the town centre to the west.
-North of the town at Ngongotahā, State Highway 36 splits off to provide a route to Tauranga via Pyes Pa, while State Highway 5 turns westward, connecting to State Highway 1 at Tīrau and providing the main route into Rotorua from Hamilton and Auckland.
-To the south, State Highway 5 provides the main route from Taupō, Hawke's Bay, Manawatu, and Wellington.
+State Highway 5, running concurrently with the Thermal Explorer Highway, is the main north–south route through Rotorua, bypassing the city centre to the west.
+North of the city at Ngongotahā, State Highway 36 splits off to provide a route to Tauranga via Pyes Pa, while State Highway 5 turns westward, connecting to State Highway 1 at Tīrau and providing the main route into Rotorua from Hamilton and Auckland.
+To the south, State Highway 5 provides the main route from Taupō, Hawke's Bay, Manawatū, and Wellington.

-State Highway 30 runs southwest to northeast through the town.
-It enters the town in the southwest (running concurrently with SH 5), before crossing the southern suburbs to the shore of Lake Rotorua east of the town centre.
+State Highway 30 runs southwest to northeast through the city.
+It enters the city in the southwest (running concurrently with SH 5), before crossing the southern suburbs to the shore of Lake Rotorua east of the city centre.
 It then runs through the suburb of Te Ngae, before splitting off SH 33 to continue eastwards.

-State Highway 30A runs northwest to southeast, connecting State Highways 5 and 30 with each other via the town centre.
+State Highway 30A runs northwest to southeast, connecting State Highways 5 and 30 with each other via the city centre.

 Bus

-Rotorua has a local bus service, with 11 routes under the Baybus brand, serving the urban area, mostly at half hourly intervals, operated by Reesby Buses.
-Bike racks were introduced in 2017 and Bee cards for fares on 27 July 2020.
+Rotorua has a local bus service, with 11 routes under the Baybus brand, serving the urban area, mostly at half-hourly intervals, operated by Reesby Buses.
+Bike racks were introduced in 2017 and Bee Cards for fares on 27 July 2020.
 Trial commuter services between Rotorua and Tauranga are running in each direction until the end of 2021.
 The city is also served by InterCity and services to local tourist sites.